camillemoly/CamilleMoly_7_01022021/README.md

   To create these accounts, see [Begin with the app](#Begin-with-the-app) section. <br>
   ## Launch the tests
   Start the server in the test environment (see [Start the server](#Start-the-server) section). <br>
-  On an other terminal, type `cd backend` then `npm run launch-test` to launch the backend tests.
+  In an other terminal, type `cd backend` then `npm run launch-test` to launch the backend tests.

 # API Documentation
 You can consult API documentation just **[here](https://documenter.getpostman.com/view/13743956/TWDTLyEE)**.